Thumbstop

 6. Hire high-energy UGC creators

-Many brands are reporting that UGC isn’t working like it used to.
+Plenty of brands are reporting that UGC isn’t working like it used to.
 But often, the UGC acting is low-energy, not believable, and the ads have become too formulaic.

 “The energy of your creators,” says Savannah Sanchez, “is incredibly important to the success of your ad.
 No one wants to listen to someone just ramble off product value props.”